Are You Experienced

 Released in the UK on May 12, 1967, Are You Experienced spent 33 weeks on the British charts, peaking at number two.
 The album was issued in the US on August 23 by Reprise Records, where it reached number five on the US Billboard Top LPs chart, remaining on the chart for 106 weeks, 76 of those in the Top 40.
 The album also spent 70 weeks on the US Billboard Hot R&B LPs chart, where it peaked at number 10.
 The US version contained some of Hendrix's best known songs, including the Experience's first three singles, which, though omitted from the British edition of the LP, were top ten hits in the UK: "Purple Haze", "Hey Joe", and "The Wind Cries Mary".
 Hendrix was unhappy with the cover artwork for the UK edition, and solicited photographer Karl Ferris to create a more "psychedelic" cover for the US release.

 In the decades since its release, Are You Experienced has continued to receive acclaim.
 It was voted number 63 in Colin Larkin's All Time Top 1000 Albums in 2000.
-Rolling Stone ranked Are You Experienced 30th on its 2020 list of the "500 Greatest Albums of All Time".
+In 2003, Rolling Stone ranked Are You Experienced 15th on its list of the "500 Greatest Albums of All Time"; it maintained the ranking in a 2012 revised list, and dropped to 30th in the 2020 edition.
 In 2010, the magazine placed four songs from the US version of the album on their list of the "500 Greatest Songs of All Time": "Purple Haze" (17), "Foxy Lady" (153), "Hey Joe" (201), and "The Wind Cries Mary" (379).
 In 2005, the album was one of 50 recordings chosen by the Library of Congress to be added to the National Recording Registry for being "culturally, historically, or aesthetically significant".
 Writer and archivist Reuben Jackson of the Smithsonian Institution wrote: "it's still a landmark recording because it is of the rock, R&B, blues ... musical tradition.
 It altered the syntax of the music ... in a way I compare to James Joyce's Ulysses."